-Fig. 12.
-FER with MDS convolutional code over a short-term static $2 \times 2$ MIMO channel corresponding to B = 1, Q = 2 and T = 32.
-The thick solid lines are the lower outage probability bounds.
+Fig. 8.
+Average number of ARQ rounds for MDS convolutional codes over a short-term static $2 \times 2$ MIMO channel corresponding to B = 1, Q = 2, and T = 32.
+The thick solid lines are the lower bounds on expected latency.
 For L = 2, diamonds correspond to full-complexity APP detection with PED, while squares and crosses correspond to max-log APP detection with PED and MinLLR, respectively.
 For L = 4, pentagrams correspond to full-complexity APP detection with PED, while circles and asterisks correspond to max-log APP detection with PED and MinLLR, respectively.